It is what it says on the can

 The designer, Mrs Dang Viet Nga, received a doctorate of architecture in Moscow before returning to Hanoi and eventually moving to Da Lat where she designed several buildings in the city.
 In an explanation posted near the entrance, for Crazy House she drew inspiration from nature and is driven by a desire to lead people to come back to nature, and she “wanted to break traditional practices by forming free volumes with free curves and structures.”

 “Every person thirsts for Independence Liberty.
-I therefore give expression to such ideas.”
+I therefore give expression to ...
+Travelfish members only (Full text is around 100 words.)

 Cindy Fan is a Canadian writer/photographer and author of So Many Miles, a website that chronicles the love of adventure, food and culture.
 After falling in love with sticky rice and Mekong sunsets, in 2011 she uprooted her life in Toronto to live la vida Laos.
 She’s travelled to over 40 countries and harbours a deep affection for Africa and Southeast Asia.
 In between jaunts around the world, she calls Laos and Vietnam home where you’ll find her traipsing through rice paddies, standing beside broken-down buses and in villages laughing with the locals.